 Be patient and be prepared for the ups and downs of fixing your body.
 Find some person or some method that helps you move right and feel right over time.

-In addition, on a societal level, we should demand more from the medical system.
+In addition, on a societal level, we should demand more investigation and understanding from the medical system.

 C is for conjecture.
 Surgeries to reduce pain and improve mobility are justified through associations, rather than real evidence and causal relationships.

 R is for ratification.
 Other surgeons accept claims of successful surgeries at face value and learn to perform the same tests and procedures.

 P is for popularization.
 The rest of the medical system falls in line with the opinion of the specialists.
 Insurance incentives create the air of legitimacy.
 The surgery becomes the go-to treatment for the issue.